sunbird-specs/QuML/v1/common.md

 ## Common Elements

 All of the common elements used within this specification are described in this Document.
-Common elements include the data types, their properties, and common classes used by other objects defined in this specificaiton.
+Common elements include the data types, and their properties used in this specificaiton.

 ### Cardinality